megansilva/make-arrangements/README.md

 ## Description
 <p>
     Make-arrangements is a work day scheduler you can use each day to make your days less hectic.
-Add your activites, work meetings, etc. so you can have a strategic day!
+Add your activites, work meetings, etc., so you can have a strategic day!
 </p>

 ## Technologies